-Before you scroll down to our best Irish food recipes for St Patricks Day, I have a favour to ask.
-Grantourismo is partly funded by its readers.
-If you’ve enjoyed our recipes, please consider supporting our work by supporting our epic Cambodian cuisine history and cookbook on Patreon, which you can do for as little as the price of a coffee.
+Now before you scroll down to our best Irish food recipes for St Patricks Day, I have a favour to ask.
+Grantourismo is reader supported.
+If you’ve enjoyed our recipes, please consider supporting our work by buying a handcrafted KROK, the best mortar and pestle ever, or buying something on Amazon, such as these cookbooks for culinary travellers or classic cookbooks for serious cooks.
+We may earn a small commission from your purchase but you won’t pay extra.

 Now let me tell you more about our best Irish recipes for St Patricks Day.